kercre123/vector-web-api-app/README.md

 ./sbin/custom-web-interface goes to Vector's /sbin/, etc

+After all the files are in place run:

+`systemctl daemon-reload && systemctl enable vic-custom-web && systemctl start vic-custom-web`

+The app should now be accessible at port 8080.
+You may need to allow it in `/etc/iptables/iptables.rules`

 ## Current Efforts

 The main current effort is to implement all SDK and webViz communication in golang.